microbiomedata/NMDC_documentation/docs/howto_guides/portal_guide.md

 schema offers an approach to link data to their source biosample (for example, multiple organic matter characterizations can be generated from a single sample through extraction with various solvents, eg, chloroform, methanol, and water fractionation).
-Below outlines the various data types currently available through the portal.
-For details on workflow processing our [workflow documentation](https://github.com/microbiomedata/workflow_documentation/tree/master/docs/chapters).
+For details on workflow processing refer to our [workflow documentation](https://github.com/microbiomedata/workflow_documentation/tree/master/docs/chapters).

 ## Portal Functionality